-EU-funded office 'hunted Russian exiles in Guatemala'
+EU-funded body 'hunted Russian exiles in Guatemala'

 An EU-funded commission in Guatemala helped Kremlin corporate raiders to conduct a vendetta against a Russian family, campaigners have warned.